A high-quality, compact but deceptively versatile summing mixer

 SUM SUM offers up two summing configurations: two sets of 6-into-1 mono signal paths, or a single 6-into-1 stereo path.

-These signals can be either audio or CV, and the internal gain of each row can be switched between Unity, a gain of 0.5 (-6dB), or 0.33 (-9.5dB)… all set using DIP switches on the back of the module.
+These signals can be either audio or CV, and the internal gain of each row can be switched between Unity, a gain of 0.5 (-6dB), or 0.33 (-9.5dB) gain… all set using DIP switches on the back of the module.

 3U Eurorack module, 6 HP wide, compatible with Skiff cases

-From a CV point-of-view, it can be a great way to combine multiple modulation sources − for example, an LFO, an ADSR envelope, a key-follower, and an envelope-follower, all working together to control a filter′s cut-off.
+From a CV point-of-view, it can combine multiple modulation sources − for example, an LFO, an ADSR envelope, a key-follower, and an envelope-follower, all working together to control a filter′s cut-off.

 And from an audio perspective, it offers a highly space-efficient way to stack up multiple oscillators for unison patches, without compromising signal quality.